Abingdon Historic District – Abingdon, Virginia

 4. 102 E. Main St. – The John Barr House.
 This three-story house was built in 1871.
 In the early 1800s, Michael Shaver, Abingdon’s only silversmith, had his residence, a tavern, and a blacksmith shop on this land.
 They were destroyed in the 1856 fire.

-5. 116 #.
-Main St. – The Judge John A. Campbell House.
+5. 116 E. Main St. – The Judge John A. Campbell House.
 Built in 1847.
 After Judge Campbell’s death, his wife continued to live in the house and took in boarders, one of whom was Elliott Roosevelt, father of Eleanor Roosevelt, First Lady of the United States from 1933-1945.

-6. St. Thomas Episcopal Church.
+6. 124 E. Main St. St. Thomas Episcopal Church.
 Built in 1925.

-10. Corner of Main and Court/200 E. Main St. – Henry S. Preston Building.
+10. 200 E. Main St. – Henry S. Preston Building.
 This lot has long been a prime commercial location.
 Before the Civil War the lot was occupied by a brick house which was used by a number of shopkeepers.
 Henry Preston had the present three-story brick building built in 1871.
 A store was located on the first floor and Waterman’s Lodge #219 on the third floor.
+In 1881 the Bank of Abingdon acquired the property and was located here for some years.
+From that time the property changed hands several times and was used for various purposes, including a restaurant, a candy company, and Little Dukes Cigar Factory.
+It was renovated as law offices in 1975.

 11. 206 E. Main St. – Abingdon House.
 This three-story brick townhouse was built in 1872 as a home for Dr. Robert Preston who owned the home for thirty years.
 The building is known as “Abingdon House” and is used as a residence with offices on the first floor.